pentandra/lifepreserver/content/blog/a-social-business/index.markdown

 According to Wikipedia,

-> a <dfn>social business</dfn> is a non-loss, non-dividend company designed to
+> a <dfn id="socialbusiness">social business</dfn> is a non-loss, non-dividend
-> address a social objective within the highly regulated marketplace of today.
+> company designed to address a social objective within the highly regulated
-> It is distinct from a non-profit because the business should seek to generate
+> marketplace of today.
+It is distinct from a non-profit because the business
-> a modest profit but this will be used to expand the company’s reach, improve
+> should seek to generate a modest profit but this will be used to expand the
-> the product or service or in other ways to subsidize the social mission.
+> company’s reach, improve the product or service or in other ways to subsidize
+> the social mission.
 {: .bq .grab }

 YES!!!
 We finally found out who we are!
 The pieces are starting to fit together